 The latter, Levant & Egypt, contains just three countries: Jordan, Lebanon, and Egypt but excludes Palestine, Syria, and Israel.
 Players residing in Israel can, however, compete in the European circuit.

 While the Strike Arabia rules state that two players in any team can be from another eligible MENA region, they must be within the 14 listed countries.

-The State of Palestine is recognized by the United Nations and 138 UN members but not at all by other countries such as the United States, or only partially, such as the case with the United Kingdom who recognises Palestine as a state, but only with non-member observer status, rather than full membership, at the United Nations.
+The State of Palestine is recognized by the United Nations and 138 UN members but not, at all, by other countries such as the United States, or only partially, such as the case with the United Kingdom who recognises Palestine as a state, but only with non-member observer status, rather than full membership, at the United Nations.

-The road to Palestinian statehood and self-governance is too long and complicated story for this article, and one that very likely won't be resolved any time soon, but that fact isn't going to stop B4HA from competing, in the hours after his team's disqualification he spoke defiantly of his intention to continue.
+The road to Palestinian statehood and self-governance is too long and complicated a story for this article, and one that very likely won't be resolved any time soon, but that fact isn't going to stop B4HA from competing, in the hours after his team's disqualification he spoke defiantly of his intention to continue.